Assignment Updated January 9, 2019

 We will be using WordPress.com to build a simple website.
 WordPress is a free and open source software used to make websites or blogs, released in 2003.
 It’s a Content Management System, CMS, that allows you to use your web browser to manage your website.
 Learn more at wordpress.com.

-Download the WordPress Checklist for this assignment.
+Download checklist for this assignment.
+HIGHLY RECOMMENDED

 This will help you manage your WordPress project.
 It is the same list that will be used for grading.
 If you have not completed a required step, then you are not done!

 - To use the complete WordPress Dashboard, use the black dashboard, not the “new” blue dashboard.